-The Omaha Medical College, founded in part by Dr. Harold Gifford, Sr. in 1881, became the University of Nebraska College of Medicine in 1902.
+The Omaha Medical College was chartered in 1869, then later founded in 1881, in part by Dr. Harold Gifford Sr. The college became the University of Nebraska College of Medicine in 1902.
 Dr. Gifford chaired the Department of Ophthalmology and Otology for more than a quarter of a century, from 1898 to 1924.
 As one of his students stated, "The department was pretty much Dr. Gifford."
 Under his leadership, the department's teaching evolved from a one-hour lecture in ophthalmology each semester for senior students to a course that consisted of clinical lectures, lecture demonstrations, and practical work.
 By 1910, approximately 76 hours of ophthalmology course work was available to junior and senior medical students.

 The ophthalmology residency program at University of Nebraska was officially recognized in 1946 and was accredited in 1959.
 During this period, the eye clinic was located in three small rooms in the South Building on the medical campus.
 Equipment was minimal and the program was very informal.
 The residency actually was a carryover of the preceptorship started by Dr. J. Hewitt Judd in 1930.